millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide400.md

 -   Learn how to create external tables on top of files residing on the object store

--   Learn how to query external data by external tables
+-   Learn how to query external data by the external tables

 ## Required Artifacts